scriptexapps/TridenTech-Engineering/README.md

-# TridenTech-Engineering
+# TridenTech

-A static web page for TridenTech engineering
+An introductory website for Trdentech engineering.